 I was able to contact my local farm and request 5 lbs or so of green tomatoes.
 Julie who is the general manager had them waiting for me on the CSA share day and I was off to make this sauce.

-The flavor of the sauce is tangy but the herbs help to mellow the result.
 You could change up the dried spices by using a combination including oregano or maybe rosemary as long as you use the same measurements as the recipe.
 I will be making the spaghetti for dinner tomorrow night and will post more information about the combination with the cheese and pasta.
 My husband and I tried the sauce in the pot with a bit of garlic bread and we both thought it was really tasty.

 Green Tomato Sauce

 - 5 lbs green tomatoes (not tomatillos)